Master Gardener Core Training-Fall 2019

 Each of the 14 chapters of the core manual has been divided into learning modules.
-Modules contain narrated, pre-recorded presentations delivered by qualified, experienced instructors.
-Brief biographies of the instructors can be found under the "Meet the Instructors” link.
+Modules contain narrated, pre-recorded presentations delivered by qualified, experienced specialists.
+Brief biographies of the presenters can be found under the link, "Meet the Specialists”.
 It should be your goal as a student to complete one chapter every week for a total of 14 weeks.
 While you may go back at any time to review a chapter, you will not be able to work in advance of the current week of the course.
 This will help make the online chats more meaningful for everyone.

 This is a special instructor-led Forum that functions like an Announcements section.
 Only the instructor can post here and everyone is subscribed by default.
 Watch your email inbox for announcements about course activities or other horticultural related events of interest.